rstormsf/cindicator_tokensale/audit/README.md

 The following functions were tested using the script [test/02_test2.sh](test/02_test2.sh) with the summary results saved in [test/test2results.txt](test/test2results.txt) and the detailed output saved in [test/test2output.txt](test/test2output.txt):

-* [ ] As in [Test 1](#test-1) above, but with different caps and contributions hitting the caps in each tier, with the last tier cap being exceeded
+* [x] As in [Test 1](#test-1) above, but with different caps and contributions hitting the caps in each tier, with the last tier cap contribution being exceeded

-  **NOTE** A fix for the `tierCount++` has been added to this test.
-Results show that the last contribution exceeding the last tier cap fails

 <br />